-So even though humanity fell into a world of both good and evil in constant conflict, He still created a plan to save us from ourselves and bring us back to Him—if that’s what we wanted.
+So even though humanity fell into a world where both good and evil are in constant conflict, He still created a plan to save us from ourselves and bring us back to Him—if that’s what we wanted.

 Jesus’ role helps give us a clearer idea of the choice we’re making.
 Through Jesus’ sacrifice, He shows us what love is really like.
 The struggle between love and self, good and evil, is demonstrated through His death.

-“No one has greater love that this: to lay down his life for his friends” (John 15:13, CSB).
+“No one has greater love than this: to lay down his life for his friends” (John 15:13, CSB).

-It also helps us recognize that because of human’s choice long ago in Eden, we are not capable of complete love or goodness without God’s help.
+It also helps us recognize that because of humanity’s choice long ago in Eden, we are not capable of complete love or goodness without God’s help.

 Jesus came to Earth to live as a human.
 He gave up everything that made Him divine, though He was determined to stay prayerfully connected with His Father God.